 The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they developed an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

-These filters have a MERV rating of 1721, depending on the kind.
+These filters have a MERV rating of 1721, depending on the brand.
 This rating demonstrates how well a filter can pull out pollutants from the air.

-Media air cleaners are much thicker than regular air filters.
+Media air cleaners are denser than regular air filters.
 They’re often four to five times wider—or more.
 This barrier mounts closely against your HVAC equipment.

 An electronic air cleaner uses a high-voltage magnetic charge to capture particles.